A Simple Place to Start That Helps You Follow Through

 The experience of ‘thank you’ can make everything feel okay again when life gets tough.
 Plus, when you’re in a state of thankfulness, you’re more likely to feel inspired and motivated to work on your meaningful projects.

-In this blog post I share the blessings of both spontaneous and intentional thankfulness along with my favorite gratitude practices.
+In this blog post I share the benefits of cultivating thankfulness along with my favorite gratitude practices.

-Life can be so challenging at times.
+Life can be challenging at times.
 ‘Thank you’ can:

 🙏 help us move through challenges with grace